10 most re-tweeted posts in the history of Twitter

 3. The Japanese billionaire’s second massive giveaway – 2.8 million retweets

-Yusaku Maezawa again trended on Twitter with another bountiful offering of 1 billion yen (USD 9 million) to 1,000 of his Twitter followers.
+Yusaku Maezawa again trended on Twitter with another bountiful offering of 1 billion yen (INR 56,540 crore approx.) to 1,000 of his Twitter followers.
 The billionaire mentioned that people only had to follow him as well as re-tweet his post to enter the giveaway.
-Money is obviously the biggest motivation for retweets here.
+No wonder, money is the best motivation for people!

 🎍謹賀新年🎍